jamestomasino/stutter/README.md

 The easiest addition to stutter is the creation of new themes.
 Adding a new theme requires only three additions to the code-base:

 1. Add a new scss file in `src-content/themes/` that begins with an underscore and is named for your theme, such as `src-content/themes/_skeletor.scss`.
 Copy the `_default.scss` file as a starting point and change the colors to your heart's desire.
-The first line of your scss file should be formatted like so:
+The first line of your scss file should be formatted like so (see other themes as examples):

-    #__stutter.theme-<your-theme-name> {
+    #__stutter.theme-yourtheme {

 2. Add a your theme to the themes list by appending `@import "yourtheme"` to `src-content/themes/_themes.scss`.